Sing The Body Electric Collection 2

 • For this reason mask wearing is mandatory throughout your visit if you're not exempt.

-Yes there is - you can listen to Amy Rose, Curator of Undershed, talk about Collection 1 here.
-You just need your phone and some headphones.
+Yes there is - you can listen to Amy Rose, Curator of Undershed talk about Collection 2 here.
+You will just need your phone and some headphones.

 Undershed is new space for us and we're excited to welcome you to it.
 We know there will be things we can improve on and adapt.
 Please send us your thoughts and any outstanding questions you have - email us on communications@watershed.co.uk or have a chat with one of our Gallery Assistants.